Jockey Club Gold Cup

 Ten horses have won the race twice (including Hall of Fame horses Curlin, Skip Away, Slew o' Gold, Nashua and Triple Tiara winner, Shuvee).
 Only one horse in history has won the Cup five times, and that was the great gelding Kelso.

 In the 1978 running, Exceller defeated the previous year's Triple Crown winner, Seattle Slew, by a nose in a memorable stretch duel, with the 1978 Triple Crown winner, Affirmed, finishing fifth after his saddle slipped.
 Sportswriter Bill Nack wrote, "Exceller won by the snip of his chocolate nose. ...
 That battling final furlong remains Seattle Slew's most enduring legacy as a racehorse."

 From 1976 to 1989, the Jockey Club Gold Cup was run at 1 1/2 miles, but from 1921 through 1975 it was 2 mi long, second in distance only to the less prestigious, 2 1/4-mile Display Handicap.
 From 1958 through 1974, except for 1962 and 1968, the race was held at Aqueduct Racetrack instead of Belmont.

 In 2021 the Jockey Club Gold Cup was moved to Saratoga Race Course for the first time in its history.
-The $1 million race is run on closing weekend and takes the place of the Woodward Stakes, which was relocated to Belmont Park after being run in Saratoga for 15 years.
-NYRA management believes the Jockey Club Gold Cup - run at the same distance as the Breeders' Cup Classic - is better positioned on the racing calendar with an eight week gap between the two races.
+The $1 million race is run on closing weekend and took the place of the Woodward Stakes, which was relocated to Belmont Park after being run in Saratoga for 15 years.
+NYRA management said that the Jockey Club Gold Cup – run at the same distance as the Breeders' Cup Classic – was better positioned on the racing calendar with an eight-week gap between the two races.